sushma-kumari-rnchi2005/CODEIT-Task2/README.md

 The Obejective is to help us identify your weather by giving by location access .
 This application contain many section such loading page , Home page , Searching Page .
 You can also search the city name to know the current weather of the area.
 It increase my coding and performace .

+Technology Used

+HTML - used to create a templale to the to-do list.
+CSS - used to give the beautiful design/layout .
+It increase the Application performance.
+JavaScript - It gives the functionality of the Application